nf-core/dualrnaseq/docs/output.md

 **Output directory:** `results/salmon`

+Contents:
+* `transcripts_index`
-**Description:** All files and folders produced by Salmon.
+  * All files produced by Salmon in the indexing phase.
+* subfolders with names of samples
+  * All files and folders produced by Salmon in the quantification step of Selective Alignment mode.
+You can learn more about salmon outputs in [`Salmon documentation`](https://salmon.readthedocs.io/en/latest/file_formats.html#fileformats).
+Each subfolder also contains separated quantification results from the host and pathogen stored in `host_quant.sf` and `pathogen_quant.sf` files, respectively.
+* `combined_quant.tsv`
+  * tab delimited file containing combined quantification results of all samples processed by the pipeline.
+* `host_quant_salmon.tsv` and `pathogen_quant_salmon.tsv`
+  * tab delimited files containing combined quantification results for either host or pathogen from all samples.
+* `host_combined_quant_annotations.tsv` and `pathogen_combined_quant_annotations.tsv`
+  * tab delimited files containing quantification results for either host or pathogen and annotations extracted from gff files including transcript_id, transcript_name, gene id, gene_name and	gene_type.
+* `host_combined_gene_level.tsv`
+  * host gene-level estimates obtained using tximport.
+* `host_combined_quant_gene_level_annotations.tsv`
+  * tab delimited file containing host gene-level estimates and annotations extracted from gff files including gene id, gene_name and	gene_type.

+**Description:**

+Salmon folder contains
 Also contains separated quantification results from the host and pathogen, plus gene and transcript quantification results.

 ### B) STAR + Salmon - alignment based